MileHacker Logo

 Climate and Environment

-Seasonal variations influence everything from agricultural cycles to tourist movement.
+Seasonal variations influence all things from agricultural cycles to tourist movement.
 The flat topography of the Ganga Plain means Kanpur does not experience dramatic elevation changes, but it can encounter temperature extremes and, during the monsoon, localized flooding.
-This environmental aspect makes thoughtful packing and activity planning important, based on the time of year.
+This environmental aspect makes thoughtful packing up and activity planning important, based on the time of year.

 Connections to Nearby Cities